Ayaan-Labba/DA6401-Assignment-2/README.md

 - Applies specified transformations

 ### Data Splitting Functions
-The notebook implements stratified train-validation splits to ensure class distribution is maintained:
+The notebook implements stratified train-validation splits to ensure class distribution is maintained for equal representation in training:
 ```
 def create_stratified_splits(dataset, val_ratio=0.2, random_state=42):
 ```

 ### Training Functions
-Several functions handle the training process:
+The following functions handle the training process:
 - `train_epoch`: Trains the model for one epoch
 - `validate`: Evaluates the model on the validation set
 - `test`: Evaluates the model on the test set